What is yoga?

 How do I get started?

-We offer a free week of drop-in yoga classes to newcomers so you can try our many classes and get to meet us.
+We offer an introductory two weeks of unlimited drop-in yoga classes to newcomers for $30 so you can try our many classes and get to meet us.
 Our drop-in schedule has at least one All Levels class every day, suitable for people who are relatively new to yoga.

 What other services do you offer?

-We have a therapeutic component to our studio, offering Acupuncture and Oriental Medicine, Osteopathy, Registered Massage Therapy, and more.
+We have a therapeutic clinic on the second floor, offering Chiropractic, Osteopathy, Registered Massage Therapy, and more.

 What if I have an injury?